DiiGii/gpt2-scratch/README.md

 In the code below, we will explore 3 stochastic decoding methods:
 - **Temperature scaling**: This involves adjusting the probability distribution of the next word by a "temperature" parameter.
 A higher temperature makes the distribution flatter, giving more weight to less likely words, while a lower temperature makes the distribution sharper, favoring more likely words.
 - **Top-k sampling**: This involves selecting the k most likely next words and then sampling from them according to their probabilities.
 This limits the model's choices to the most promising candidates while still introducing some randomness.
 - **Top-p (nucleus) sampling**: This is similar to top-k sampling, but instead of selecting a fixed number of words, it selects the smallest set of words whose cumulative probability exceeds a threshold p.
 This dynamically adjusts the number of candidates based on the probability distribution.

+#Full transformer

+Putting together everything we've learned, we'll implement a full transformer and have it generate some text!

+---
+Huge credit and props to the team over at ACM AI.
+They were a huge help in tackling the code and helping me solidify my understanding of the theoretical concepts behind this project.